See MSc Programs in Anthropology in Europe 2019/2020

 In all, there are over 4000 Higher Education Institutions in Europe offering a wide range of courses at Bachelor, Masters and Doctorate level.
 With more and more of these organizations offering English as the language of education for at least some of their degree programs, universities in Europe are now of higher quality than ever before.
 Universities in Europe offer a friendly welcome to foreign students and to give a course of knowledge that meets their profession needs in today’s global demand.

 View all Masters of Science in Anthropology in Europe 2019/2020

 The Master's program in Cultural Anthropology and Development Sociology focuses on the everyday practices of individuals, groups, and communities worldwide and how to sit

 The Master's program in Cultural Anthropology and Development Sociology focuses on the everyday practices of individuals, groups, and communities worldwide and how to situate them within the complex global challenges of diversity, sustainability, and digitalization.

 Are you interested in how people create the world around them?
 Do you want to conduct three-month ethnographic research on a socially relevant topic of your own choice anywhere in the world?

 Study global problems on small scale

-You you feel engaged with a particular group of people or society or you have a socially relevant question in mind which you want to explore?
+Do you feel engaged with a particular group of people or society or do you have a socially relevant question in mind which you want to explore?
 This master's programme enables you to develop a research on a topic of personal preference.
 Possible topics vary from the fate of LGBT refugees to initiatives of global sustainable tourism, from water management in African gold mines to digitalisation of heritage in Holland, from kickboxing Muslimas to storytelling in the Caribbean....